CodinGame/codingame-sdk-playground/core-concepts/core-4-configuration.md

 - [Optimization Game Configuration](#optimization-game-configuration)
 >Note that an Optimization game *is* a Solo game with more settings

+### pom.xml configuration

+In order to use the CodinGame SDK, you need to correctly configure the file `pom.xml`.

+A good start would be to check the [game skeleton' pom.xml](https://github.com/CodinGame/game-skeleton/blob/master/pom.xml).
+It contains all you need to start your project.

+Think of updating the `artifactId` value with the name of your game in case you want to create several games.

 ### Config.ini

 This is the main configuration file.
 It must be located in the `config` folder at the root of your project.